 That said, “The default settings for 5G on iPhone are optimized for battery life and data usage based on your data plan.
 You can customize these options for when to use 5G and how much data to use in some apps.”

-Let’s explore the 5G Settings of the iPhone 13.
+Let’s explore the 5G Settings on iPhone 13 & Later

 5G Compatible iPhone List